 Employees or students bring personally owned mobile devices (laptops, netbooks, tablets, smartphones, etc.) to their workplace or educational institution and use those devices to access corporate, institutional and other information, applications and services.

-A German version of the guide is provided by the Austrian Ministry of Education and Women's Affairs.
+- Full report (PDF), German (provided by the Austrian Ministry of Education and Women's Affairs).